-How about the column with Top page Bid information.
+How about the column with the Top page Bid information?

 That is the amount people are willing to spend on ads.
 A higher number means a more lucrative keyword.
 That means that advertisers are willing to pay more than $48 for a word like “online business ideas”.

 Google Trends is not exactly a keyword research tool.
 But it gives us suggestions and most importantly, we see whether the keyword is becoming more popular or less over time.

 Actually, you can even choose the location in the world and check the popularity of that phrase.
 Add a similar phrase to see which ones are more popular in the specific country/region.

 Scroll down and you see the specific location where your phrase popular is.
 Also, you have some keyword suggestions to check.

 Again, all these results are coming directly from Google, so you can’t go wrong with that.